MCP Integration

 }

-After saving, restart Claude Desktop.
-You should see the IBANforge tools in the tools menu.
+After saving, restart the client.
+Five IBANforge tools appear in the tools menu.

 validate_iban